renyujiang/EC601/Project 2/README.md

 There are also demo screenshots and videos in this folder, detailed introduction is in the video.

+Brief introduction:

 1. In this project, I use tweepy to request data from twitter API, which is an easier way to get data when compared with self-made code.
 But tweepy may comes into some problems when used with botometer, detailed info is in issues.

 2. For botometer and Google nlp module, I used typical methods in official tutorials.

+3. For the GUI, I use pyqt5 build it.
+Design GUI is very complex, so I also use Qt designer, which is the same too I use in semester project.